DexterZeng/Gloel/README.md

 Specifically, the reconstructed target entity lists can be found in **Entity List.txt**.
 The we also provide code in **data_gen.py** as for how to generate the documents.
 As for how to corrupt the dataset, you can follow the descriptions in the paper.

+The generated document follows the format of:
+>Article: Houston Mavericks
+>target entity name \t mention name \t sentence

+and each Article is regarded as a separate document.

 ## Linking Method
 Then regarding the specific linking method, the candidate genration process can be easily re-implemented using *TABLE 1.
 String matching rules* in [1].
 We are currently working on organizing the codes for entity information enrichment and random walks on the graph.
 You are also welcome to reimplement -- it is not that hard.
 Let me know if you have any problems.